 - Have basic knowledge of statistical analysis

 - Collaborate with other project team members

 - Analyze and solve quality problems

-Six Sigma Black Belt – Black Belts lead project teams and act as mentors to individual team members.
-Six Sigma is their primary responsibility and they practice it full time.
-Qualifications for a Black Belt role include three years of relevant work experience and completion of two Six Sigma projects.
+Six Sigma Black Belts – Black Belts lead project teams and act as mentors to individual team members.
+Six Sigma is their main focus and they practice it full-time.
+Qualifications for the black belt role include three years of relevant work experience and the completion of two Six Sigma projects.
 A successful black belt can do the following:

-- Apply leadership and administrative skills.
-Black Belts use time management, decision-making and planning tools to keep their teams on schedule.
-They also use team building, performance evaluation and reward and incentive programs to motivate and encourage team members.
+Apply leadership and management skills.
+Black Belts use time management, decision-making, and planning tools to keep their team on schedule.
+They also use team building, performance appraisal, and reward and incentive programs to motivate and encourage team members.

 Anticipate resistance and implement change management techniques to overcome them and ensure Six Sigma improvement is put into practice.
-Learn how Six Sigma and related philosophies, such as such as Lean, continuous process improvement and TQM complement each other and work together to improve financial performance.
+Learn how Six Sigma and related philosophies such as Lean, Continuous Process Improvement, and TQM complement and work together to improve financial performance.

 Consider Six Sigma projects and deliverables in terms of their impact on customers.
 Use benchmarks and understand how to apply business performance metrics.